 Federal Pass Walking Track in the Blue Mountains

-The Federal Pass walking track is one of the most historical and challenging walks in the Blue Mountains, exploring old bushland trails in the Katoomba and Leura area.
+The Federal Pass walking track is one of the most iconic and challenging walks in the Blue Mountains, exploring old bushland trails in the Katoomba and Leura areas.

-This classic hike follows the base of the cliffs, from Leura to the Golden Stairs and Ruined Castle, passing through dense forests with great picnic spots along the way.
+This classic hike follows the base of the cliffs, from Leura to the Golden Stairs and Ruined Castle, passing through beautiful bushland scenery.

 There are various entry and exit points to the walk, which means you don’t have to do the whole Federal Pass in one go.
 Each of these points involves a challenging descent into, or climb out of, the valley.